jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Main Street flocked to Netflix because it was a fair deal and a much better product.

 During this transformation, I was one of the smucks working at the movie theate and buying DVDs when I could afford them.
 Like most of Main Street, I got dozens collecting dust somewhere.
-Darth Blockbuster was telling us all DVDs were better.
+Darth Blockbuster was telling us all DVDs were better and moral.
 I wonder, do you think the Sith Lord will buy them all back?
 I'll talk half-price.

 Notice Bittorents aren't dead.
 While most people don't bother with torrent sites anymore—because Netflix is so much easier—civilization holds torrents in reserve.
 Torrents check and balance the economy in the Internet Age, to be sure Main Street isn't taken advantage of again.
 Fairness is the motivation for this insightful GIF here.

 ![Battle Scene](/img\diagrams\checks-and-balances-storytelling.jpg)

 If you're wondering, streaming companies are returning the studio system to Hollywood, except the home theatre is replacing the movie theatre.
-The problem is storytelling is getting segmented, making it harder for our society to have impactful trends.
+The problem is storytelling is getting segmented, making it harder for our society to have impactful trends like Uncle Tom's Cabin, or Forgotten Sprin.
 The Studio System should never have been outlawed in the first place.
 But that's a topic for a different book.

-Wikipedia and Netflix show how the middle-class can ignore dark majic and destroy the Darth Blockbuster and his Death Star.
+Wikipedia and Netflix show how the middle-class can ignore dark majic, defeat Darth Blockbuster and destroy his Death Star.
 We ignored bad rules, and instead used the better tool—which soon became the new standard.
+While we don't have all the levers of power, we have a lot more then we did just a few years ago.
 But these are small victories.
 To bring on the era of mass-collaboration in the Internet Age, we need to transform our society's entire rulebook.
 And that takes a bit more work.

 ## We've Blown Up One Death Star, Now Here's How We Win the War